Attention Heads of Large Language Models: A Survey: Overview of special attention heads

 \subsection{Knowledge Recalling (KR)}

 For LLMs, most knowledge is learned during the training or fine-tuning phases, which is embedded in the model's parameters.
 This form of knowledge is often referred to as LLMs' ``parametric knowledge''.
 Similar to humans, certain attention heads in LLMs recall this internally stored knowledge—such as common sense or domain-specific expertise—to be used in subsequent reasoning.
-These heads typically retrieve knowledge by making initial guesses or by focusing on specific content within the context, injecting the memory information into the residual stream as initial data.
+These heads typically retrieve knowledge by making initial guesses or associating based on specific content within the context, injecting the memory information into the residual stream as initial data or supplementary information.
+A brief summary of their functionalities is shown in Table \ref{tab:KR_Head}.

-In \textbf{general tasks}, \citet{AssociativeMemory_23_NIPS_Meta} identified that some attention heads function as \textit{associative memories}, gradually storing and retrieving knowledge during the model's training phase.
-The so-called \textit{Memory Head} \citep{KnowledgeConflict_24_arXiv_UCAS} can retrieve content related to the current problem from the parametric knowledge.
-This content could be knowledge learned during pre-training or experience accumulated during previous reasoning processes.
+In \textbf{general tasks}, \citet{AssociativeMemory_23_NIPS_Meta} identified that certain attention heads can give rise to \textit{associative memories}, progressively storing and retrieving knowledge during the model's training phase.
+The weight matrices of these heads can be viewed as a weighted sum of the outer products of various vectors (e.g., input-output vectors or key-value vectors).
+Through their processing, these heads filter out noise from a superposed activation state while preserving essential features.
+Furthermore, as the embedding dimension $d$ increases, they become more adept at refining relevant information and linking it to useful memories.\citep{MemoryMath_24_arXiv_MILES} The so-called \textit{Memory Head} is capable of retrieving content related to the current problem from the model’s parametric knowledge.\citep{KnowledgeConflict_24_arXiv_UCAS} This retrieved content could be knowledge learned during pre-training or experience accumulated during previous reasoning processes.
+Specifically, shallow FFNs enrich the semantics of entities present in the problems.
+Based on this enriched information, the Memory Head recalls attributes associated with these entities and writes them back into the residual stream.

-In \textbf{specific task scenarios}, such as when LLMs tackle Multiple Choice Question Answering (MCQA) problems, they may initially use \textit{Constant Head} to evenly distribute attention scores across all options, or they might use \textit{Single Letter Head} to assign a higher attention score to one option while giving lower scores to others, thereby capturing all potential answers \citep{CorrectLetterHead_23_arXiv_DeepMind}.